 The EGI Core Infrastructure Platform service levels were defined in the EGI.eu Operational Level Agreement [EGIO], which was approved for the first time in January 2013.
 This agreement is the foundation for the provisioning of operations tools as a service to other resource infrastructures.

-The EGI service registry (GOCDB) was adopted to support EUDAT operations, and EGI-InSPIRE supported the implementation of EUDAT requirements through JRA1 development activities.
+The EGI service registry (GOCDB) was adopted by EUDAT to support EUDAT operations, and EGI-InSPIRE supported the implementation of EUDAT requirements through JRA1 development activities.
 EGI is currently responsible of the technical installation of the service.
 PRACE expressed interest in GOCDB.
 The version to be released in PQ13 will be tested and verified.

 A collaboration with EUDAT will be established on the evaluation of the EGI Service Availability Monitoring and its suitability to EUDAT deployment needs.